Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/functions.md

 SELECT pg_tde_verify_principal_key()
 ```

-### pg_tde_verify_global_principal_key
+### pg_tde_verify_server_principal_key

-This function checks that the global scope has a properly functional encryption setup, which means:
+This function checks that the server scope has a properly functional encryption setup, which means:

 * A key provider is configured
 * The key provider is accessible using the specified configuration